 We have various standing or renewable contracts with vendors.
 The majority of these contracts are cancelable with immaterial or no cancellation penalties, with the exception of our elevator maintenance and natural gas purchase agreements, which are included above on the purchase obligations line.
 Contract terms on cancelable leases are generally one year or less.
 Development commitments include executed construction and professional services contracts associated with our Bennett Park, Clayborne Apartments, Dulles Station and Shoppes at Foxchase projects.
 We are currently committed to fund tenant-related capital improvements as described in the table above for executed leases.
-However, expected leasing levels could require additional tenant-related capital improvements which are not currently committed.
-We expect that total tenant-related capital improvements, including those already committed, will be approximately \$18.9 million in 2007.
+However, expected leasing levels could require additional tenant-related capital improvements, including those already committed, will be approximately \$18.9 million in 2007.
 Due to the competitive office leasing market we expect that tenant-related capital costs will continue at this level into 2008.